aclouthier/morphable-lumbar-model/README.md

 # A morphable model of the lumbar spine

-This responsitory contains the data for a morphable model of the lumbar spine.
+This repository contains the data for a morphable model of the lumbar spine.
 A statstical shape model was created from the lumbar vertebrae (L2-L5) of 87 patients.
 Partial least squares regression was used to generate statistical shape models that can be morphed according to:
 - Disc herniation status (yes/no)
 - Spondylolisthesis status (yes/no)
 - Sex